Breathe Again

 Settling into your skin

-A gentle breeze brushing your cheeks
+A gentle breeze kissing your cheeks

 Birds, butterflies, swaying branches